 These two are pricey though, so unless you really have to, then you can go with the NVIDIA GEFORCE.

 This is one of the top considerations when choosing laptops for architects because you want to know how you will view your blueprints and sketches.

-Check also the panel type, the best known being IPS which deliver better contrast and angles for viewing.
+Check also the panel type, the best-known being IPS which delivers better contrast and angles for viewing.
 Brightness is important especially when you’re working in the outdoors, so anything between 260-330 nits works.